This website helps prepare the forms required for Divorce in Georgia

 You: Wait for the Clerk to Process Your Divorce Petition

-Once accepted, your divorce case will be formally opened and assigned a case number, which you’ll need for all future filings and court correspondence.
-You may request plain or certified copies of the filed petition for your records, as some agencies or institutions may require them.
+Once accepted, your divorce case will be formally opened and assigned a case number, which you will need for all future filings and court correspondence.
+You may request plain or certified copies of the filed complaint for your records, as some agencies or institutions may require them.

-If your filing is rejected because of missing information, incomplete forms, or unpaid fees, you’ll need to correct the issues and resubmit the petition before your divorce case can proceed.
+If your filing is rejected due to missing information, incomplete forms, or unpaid fees, you will need to correct the issues and resubmit the complaint before your divorce case can proceed.

 Step 4